programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 One possible place to begin is with [spaCy](https://spacy.io/), an industrial-strength library for natural language processing in Python. spaCy is capable of processing large corpora, generating linguistic annotations like part-of-speech tags and named entities, and preparing texts for further machine classification.
 This lesson is a "spaCy 101" of sorts, a primer for researchers who are new to spaCy and want to learn how it can be used for corpus analysis.
 It may also be useful for anyone who is curious about natural language processing tools in general and how they can help answer humanities research questions.

-## Tutorial Goals
+## Lesson Goals
-By the end of this tutorial, you will be able to:
+By the end of this lesson, you will be able to:
 *   Upload a corpus of texts to a platform for Python analysis (Google Colab or Jupyter Notebook)
 *   Use spaCy to enrich the corpus through tokenization, lemmatization, part-of-speech tagging, dependency parsing and chunking, and named entity recognition
 *   Conduct frequency analyses using part-of-speech tags and named entities